-- 1. To ensure you receive copies of all motions, orders, and opinions, FILE A NOTICE OF CHANGE OF ADDRESS WHEN YOU MOVE.
-It is not the Court's responsibility to track down your new address. - 2.
+- 1. To ensure you receive copies of all motions, orders, and opinions, FILE A NOTICE OF CHANGE OF ADDRESS WHEN YOU MOVE. - 2.
 Requests for the status of the matter pending before the Court should be directed to the Clerk of Court either at the Orange County Clerk of Courts at (407) 836-2000 or the Osceola County Clerk of Courts at (407) 742-3500, depending upon which Clerk's Office you filed.
-Please be advised that the Clerk can only tell you what has or has not been filed into the Appeal case file.
+The Clerk can only tell you what has or has not been filed into the Appeal case file.
 You should not ask the Clerk legal questions because they are not trained or licensed to give legal advice.